Here is a brief description of each course, its facilities

 Hopeland was the centre for most of our Championships for a number of years.

 This version of aGentscourse was used for the first time in 2014; and the last time in 2020.

-The start is at the entrance gate to the Community Hall; we travel south to Readheads Road (13.8km), turn and retrace to finish 100m north of the hall entrance gate.
+The start is at the entrance gate to the Community Hall; we travelled south to Readheads Road (13.8km), turned and retraced to finish 30m north of the hall entrance gate.

 Melway Map Ref: 610 N11

 The time trial started and finished at the Kinglake West General Store on the Whittlesea-Yea Road and was an out-and-back course.